metabase/metabase/docs/installation-and-operation/serialization.md

 - **Staging environments**.
 Enable a staging-to-production workflow for important dashboards by exporting from a staging instance of Metabase and then importing them into your production instance(s).
 - **Version control**.
 Check the exported files into version control and audit changes to them, as the YAML files contained within the export are pretty readable.
-- **Duplicating assets between Metabase instances**.
-Export the "template" data from a source Metabase instance and import them to one or more target instances to duplicate.
+- **Duplicating assets to other Metabase instances**.
+Export the "template" data from a source Metabase and import them to one or more target instances.

 Check out our guides for: